Expressionism

 • His songs were emotionally intense.
 Expressionists tended towards themes with strong emotional content such as loneliness, misery, anxiety, anger, conflict, fear or anguish.

-You may be interested: Surrealism
+You may be interested: Primitive Art

 Historical context of expressionism